What are asthma triggers?

 Hot weather can cause some people to experience more asthma symptoms.
 While it is not clear how this happens, some people think it’s because breathing in hot air narrows the airways to narrow, which then causes increased asthma symptoms like shortness of breath.

+Asthma triggers like cold air are common.
 Cold weather or damp air can trigger asthma symptoms.
 Cold and damp weather increases the amount of mould and fungi which can trigger asthma symptoms.

 Thunderstorms asthma/Thunder Pollen